mozilla/fxa/features/FxA-54-connect-another-device-phase-3/README.md

 #### Notes for testers

+* Sending an SMS requires a Firefox Accounts session token.
+The verification link must be opened in the same Firefox instance used to sign up.
+* Sending an SMS in Romania is limited to @softvision.ro, @softvision.com, @mozilla.com, and @mozilla.org email addresses.
+This restriction will be lifted after testing.
 * signinCodes are disabled by default and can be enabled by opening the signup verification link adding the `signinCodes=true` query parameter.
 * Sending SMS is only available during the signup flow, signing into an existing account